 11. Take a look at photos in garden magazines and add inspirations from these to your garden.

-13. Bring out any over wintered plants after the weather is warmer than 50 degrees Fahrenheit, ( 10 degrees Celsius) at night.
-Remember, the days are warmer and the night are still cooler in spring, timing is imperative here.
+13. Bring out any over wintered plants after the night time weather is warmer than 50 degrees Fahrenheit - 10 degrees Celsius.
+Remember, the days are warmer and the nights are still cooler in spring.
+Timing is imperative here.

 14. Devote one section of your garden to wildlife.
 Add a native wildflower patch for Honey Bees, Bumble Bees and Monarch butterflies.
 Make your own Bumble Bee nest box for emerging Queen Bumble Bees, who are looking for somewhere to call home in early spring.
 Plant lots of sunflowers for birds or a fennel patch for ladybugs and Swallowtail butterflies.